jackfrancis/kamino/helm/vmss-prototype/walkthrough.md

 Note in the above `helm install` invocation, we include the `--set kamino.newUpdatedNodes=10` option.
 We do this to easily demonstrate the effects of building new nodes in the VMSS node pool from the target node.

-Before long, we'll see that node once again go out of service due to `vmss-prototype` needing to deallocate and take a snapshot image of its OS disk:
+Before long, we'll see that node once again go out of service due to `vmss-prototype` needing to stop and take a snapshot image of its OS disk:

 ```sh
 $ k get nodes -o wide -w